envycontent/haiku-user-manual/content/add-a-new-course-skills-training.rst

 In the **IFrame** box paste: <iframe src="//skillstraining.medsci.ox.ac.uk/skills/skillscourse?courseId=36&bookable=True" frameborder="0" width="100%" height="1300" scrolling='no'></iframe>

 #.
 Change the number (36 in this case) to the ID of your new course.
 #.
 The height controls the space available for the iFrame on the course page.
-You might need to reduce or increase this.
-Start reducing or increasing by 100.
+After saving your page you might find that you need to increase or reduce the available space.
+To do this change this number (start reducing or increasing by 100).

 .. image:: images/add-a-new-course-skills-training/4c95739b-9f86-4d1e-bd91-93164bee79a3.png
    :alt: